pltrant/GSL-Editor/setup.md

     ![](https://radiantglyph.com/gsiv/gsleditor/buttons.jpg)

+5. A Google Group has been created for anyone to submit bugs, enhancements, or general feedback.
+You can request to join at [https://groups.google.com/forum/#!forum/gsl-editor/join](https://groups.google.com/forum/#!forum/gsl-editor/join).

 ## Tips

+* Use the Matchmarkers view available in the Explorer panel (top icon in the left navigation menu or Ctrl+Shift+E).
+It will list all matchmarkers found in a script and clicking on one of them will take you to that matchmarker.
 * If you're wanting to create an entirely new script file to work with, use the filename format of S##### (e.g. S18070 for script # 18070).
 A .gsl extension is optional.
 This is required to use the Upload functionality.
 * Use different color themes to customize the look of VSCode - a light background with dark text, a dark background with light text, etc.  File > Preferences > Color Theme (Ctrl+K Ctrl+T).
 * Review the Interactive Playground from the "Quick links" section on the Welcome page (Help > Welcome) to learn useful functionality like multi-cursor editing, code folding, and line actions!
 Also: